A Christmas Lesson in Jealousy

 That’s the danger of jealousy in leadership.
 It turns people into enemies and adversaries.

 2. Jealousy breeds resentment.
 As a child, did you ever compare your Christmas gifts to those of your siblings?
 Perhaps you sat by the Christmas tree counting the size and number of packages.
-If your brother appeared to have more, If it looked like you had more,
+If your brother appeared to have more, you were secretly resentful.
+If it looked like you had more, you secretly rejoiced.

 Unfortunately, these attitudes can follow us into leadership.
 It’s easy to feel resentful when another church is growing while our attendance seems stuck.
 And we may secretly rejoice when we overtake another pastor’s numbers.